 General Data Protection Rules has got everyone in a bit of a tizz.
-Don’t ignore it, 25th May 2018 is the date on which the new GDPR law come into force and every business needs to be ready for it.
-Regardless of your size of business, large and small this applies to you irrespective of looming Brexit.
+Don’t ignore it, 25th May 2018 is the date on which the new GDPR law comes into force and every business needs to be ready for it.
+Regardless of your size of the business, large and small, this applies to you irrespective of looming Brexit.

 The aim of the GDPR is to protect all individuals from privacy and data breaches in an increasingly data-driven world.
 Therefore, the new laws take into account how we collect, store and manage individuals data.
 Also, how the data is processed either for marketing purposes and managing employee data.
 Companies will have greater accountability on how they process data and any breaches could see fines of up to 4% of annual worldwide turnover or 20 million euros (whichever is greater).

 I am no legal eagle and this is quite a complex topic for someone like me to try and cover here.
 Never fear, there is so much help out there at the moment to get your business up to speed and on the right track for the new changes in May.
 Onwards and Up have listed a selection of resources for attending useful workshops and legal resource who can assist you further on this.